Team Dynamics: BMW M3 and 318is (1992–1993)

 Entered as Rimstock Racing, competing in both a BMW M3 and a 318is, Matt Neal ran his BMW entry as an Independent during the Manufacturer dominated Super Touring period of the BTCC.
 In 1992, he managed to finish twice in the points, scoring five points for the team.
-1993, saw the first success for the team when Neal won the TOCA Challenge for Privateers (Independent Driver's Championship).
+1993, saw the first success for the team when Neal won the TOCA Challenge for Privateers (Independent Driver's Championship), the team having acquired the assets of Vic Lee Motorsport at the end of the previous season.
+Originally, the team planned to prepare engines for BMW and created the team under the 'Engine Dynamics' name, but when BMW decided to do its engines in-house, the outfit rebranded to Team Dynamics.

 Ford Mondeo (1995–1997)

 After a one-year break, the team returned with Matt Neal racing a year-old Ford Mondeo.
 Despite this, Neal still won the 1995 Total Cup for Privateers and managed to score the team's best finish to date when they finished fourth at Snetterton.
 1996 saw a two car line up for Neal and Robb Gravett.

 Nissan Primera (1997–2000)

 Team Dynamics started the 1997 season with their tried and tested Mondeo, however a mid season change to a Nissan Primera was needed after two poor seasons.
 The poor form continued through 1998 until the start of the 1999 British Touring Car Championship season when Neal once again won the Michelin Cup for Independents for the team.
 The team was also able to take the first ever outright race win for an independent team during the first round's second race at Donington Park.
 The team went on to score three further outright podium finishes to achieve their best championship position to date, finishing sixth overall.
 The team's newfound form continued into 2000 with another Independent's Championship for Neal with one race win and four podiums pushing the team to fourth in the Touring Teams Championship.